Steamboat Springs Editor’s note: This article was first published in the Steamboat Today on March 7, 2011.

 There are several factors, but the most important one is knowledge.
 Knowledge is power.
 The more we know, the smarter our choices will be, and the more power we will have over the disease, its treatment and the outcome.

-One important point to know about colorectal cancer is that it usually begins as a noncancerous collection of cells called polyps.
-If left untreated, polyps can transform and become cancerous.
-But if detected early, these polyps can be removed, using a relatively minor surgical procedure.
+One very important point to know about colorectal cancer is that it usually begins as a noncancerous collection of cells called polyps.
+If detected early, these polyps can be removed using a relatively minor surgical procedure.
+If left untreated, the polyp can transform and become cancerous.

 This procedure is called a colonoscopy.
 So why are we not using colonoscopy to prevent more cases of this preventable cancer?